Generalized period-index problem with an application to quadratic forms: Introduction

-We define the generalized Brauer $n$-dimension of $F$, $\sbd_{n}(F)$ as the supremum of $\ind(B)$ as $B$ varies over finite subsets of ${}_{n}\br(L)$, and $L/F$ ranges over finite degree field extensions. \end{defn} If $\ \langle B \rangle$ denotes the subgroup generated by $B$, notice that $\ind(B) = \ind(\langle B \rangle)$.
-Also more importantly, note that one could have replaced {\it minimum} by {\it g.c.d} in the definition of $\ind(B)$.
-It would be interesting to show whether these two are equal.
-If they are equal, then by a theorem of Gabber, Liu and Lorenzini (\cite[Theorem 9.2]{GLL13}) applied to the product of Severi-Brauer varieties of each $\alpha$ in $B$, we may just consider separable field extensions in the definition of $\ind(B)$.
+We define the Generalized Brauer $n$-dimension of $F$, $\sbd_{n}(F)$ as the supremum of $\ind(B)$ as $B$ varies over finite subsets of ${}_{n}\br(L)$, and $L/F$ ranges over finite degree field extensions. \end{defn} If $\ \langle B \rangle$ denotes the subgroup generated by $B$, notice that $\ind(B) = \ind(\langle B \rangle)$.
+Note that one could have replaced {\it minimum} by {\it g.c.d.}~in the definition of $\ind(B)$.
+However, we do not know whether these two quantities are always equal, and it would be of interest to know this.
+If indeed they are equal, then by a theorem of Gabber, Liu and Lorenzini (\cite[Theorem 9.2]{GLL13}) applied to the product of Severi-Brauer varieties of each $\alpha$ in $B$, we may just consider separable field extensions in the definition of $\ind(B)$.
+Furthermore, if these two quantites are equal, the Generalized Brauer $n$-dimension will always be a power of $n$.